zhuyu-cs/Dynamic-VFM/README.md

 ```
 python train.py config/neuroencoding.py
 ```
-Note: the training needs 8 2080Ti GPUs with the batch size 32, it would takes about 1-1.5days for single model training.
+Note: the training needs 8 2080Ti GPUs with the batch size 32, it would take about 1-1.5days for single model training.
 We load all the data to the memory for speeding up training, which requires at least 256GB memory.

 ### Generate the submission results.
 Please go to the folder ```submission_func```.